Democrats urge donors to give more to replicate 2022's successful legislative election record in 2024

 "If we want to keep capitalizing on opportunities to win big in what some see as an off-year, we need significantly more resources from our donors to rebuild our war chest," Williams wrote in the DLCC donor memo.

 Williams touted that down ballot Democrats delivered "the best midterm year for Democrats holding the White House in nearly a century."
-They added three more trifectas, where one party controls both state chambers and the governorship: the party flipped the Minnesota Senate, both chambers in Michigan and the governor's seat and state house in Pennsylvania.
+They added three more trifectas, where one party controls both state chambers and the governorship: the party flipped the Minnesota Senate, both chambers in Michigan and the governor's seat in Maryland.

 Democrats control 17 state government trifectas, the most since 2010, while Republicans hold 22.

-Note: Editor's note: An earlier version of this story misstated Pennsylvania was a Democratic trifecta.
-Republicans control Pennsylvania's State Senate.
-This has been updated.